Built for Bliss – Home Style

-The definition of ‘best’ is always going to be mostly subjective and when it comes to residential buildings and resorts that decision is going to depend on location as much as architectural merit.
+The definition of ‘best’ is always going to be mostly subjective and when it comes to residential buildings that decision is going to depend on location as much as architectural merit.

 While I’m a fan of Gothic, Baroque, Romanesque and Renaissance in world heritage cities in Europe, postmodernism and minimalism in the new world and even a bit of neo-Georgian in Toorak, the tropics are different.
 When you’re living somewhere that is warm and sunny the line between indoors and outdoors should be a little more blurred than if you’re dealing with a sub-arctic winter.
 Benign weather makes for a much lighter building style and a much more porous structure.
 Obviously in our region there are other meteorological and seismic considerations since we do get our share of cyclones and earthquakes, but for the most part we’re here to enjoy warmth, water, sunshine and nature and that makes for a lot of al fresco living.